– by Elizabeth on December 31, 2021

-In June, we launched Deepnote for Teams so that anyone can experience the collaborative power of Teams for free.
-Our Starter plan now allows you to create a Team for free with up to 3 collaborators.
-For inspiration on how our customers of all sizes - from Gusto to Discord - use the collaborative power of Deepnote, take a look at our case studies.
+We launched Deepnote for Teams in June so anyone can experience the collaborative power of Teams for free.
+Our Starter plan now allows you to create a Team account for free with up to three collaborators.
+For inspiration on how our customers of all sizes — from Gusto to Discord — use the collaborative power of Deepnote, take a look at our case studies.

-Teams benefit from shared data workspaces, resources and knowledge management.
-You can organize your knowledge in one place - discover the work of others on your team, label your projects using categories, build templates that can be easily duplicated, get a quick overview of running projects and more.
+Teams benefit from shared data workspaces, resources, and knowledge management.
+You can organize your knowledge in one place to discover the work of others on your team, label your projects using categories, build templates that can be easily duplicated, get a quick overview of running projects, and more.